zkemail/email-recovery/README.md

 ```

 ### What can I add to a subject template?
-A subject template defines the expected format of the message in the Subject for each recovery implementation.
-It allows developers to constrain that message to be in the application-specific format without writing new ZKP circuits.
+A subject template defines the expected format of the message in the subject for each recovery implementation.
+The underlying zkemail contracts are generic for any subject, negating some type and size constraints, so developers can write application-specific messages without writing new zk circuits.
 The use of different subject templates in this case allows for a flexible and extensible mechanism to define recovery messages, making it adaptable to different modular account implemtations.
+For recovery subjects using these contracts, the email subjects can be completely generic, but they must return the account address for which recovery is for.

-The subject template is an array of strings, each of which has some fixed strings without space and the following variable parts:
+The subject template is an array of strings, each of which has some fixed strings without space and the following variable parts.
+Subject variables must meet the following type constraints:
 - `"{string}"`: a string.
 Its Solidity type is `string`.
+The subject string type can be used to add the solidity `bytes` type to email subjects.
 - `"{uint}"`: a decimal string of the unsigned integer.
 Its Solidity type is `uint256`.
 - `"{int}"`: a decimal string of the signed integer.
 Its Solidity type is `int256`.
 - `"{decimals}"`: a decimal string of the decimals.
 Its Solidity type is `uint256`.
 Its decimal size is fixed to 18.
 E.g., “2.7” ⇒ `abi.encode(2.7 * (10**18))`.
 - `"{ethAddr}"`: a hex string of the Ethereum address.
 Its Solidity type is `address`.
 Its value MUST satisfy the checksum of the Ethereum address.

 If you are recovering an account that needs to rotate a public key which is of type `bytes` in solidity, you can use the string type for that for the subject template.
+To read more about the underlying zk email contracts that this repo uses, take a look at the [ether-email-auth](https://github.com/zkemail/ether-email-auth) repo.

-### UniversalEmailRecoveryModule.sol
+### EmailRecoveryModule.sol
-An recovery module that recovers any validator.
+An recovery module that recovers a specific validator.

+The target validator and target selector are passed into the module when it is deployed.
+This means that the module is less generic, but the module is simpler and provides less room for error when confiuring recovery.
+This is because the module does not have to handle permissioning multiple validators and there is less room for configuration error when installing the module, as the target validator and selector are passed in at deployment instead.

-The `recover()` function on the module holds the core logic for the module.
-It defines “how a recovery attempt is executed on the account”.
+The `recover()` function on the module is the key entry point where recovery is executed.
 This function must be called from the trusted recovery contract.
 The function that calls `recover()` from `EmailRecoveryManager.sol` is `completeRecovery()` which can be called by anyone, but normally the relayer.
-It is the final function that is called once a recovery attempt has been successful.
+It is the final function that is called once a recovery request becomes valid.

 `completeRecovery()` calls into the account specific recovery module and can call executeFromExecutor to execute the account specific recovery logic.
+The call from the executor retains the context of the account so the `msg.sender` of the next call is the account itself.
+This simplifies access control in the validator being recovered as it can just do a `msg.sender` check.

+When writing a custom subject handler, an account developer would likely chose to deploy a `EmailRecoveryModule` instance rather than a `UniversalEmailRecoveryModule` instance.
+This is because a custom subject handler would likely be specific to an validator implementation, so using the recovery module for specific validators is more appropriate than the generic recovery module.

-### EmailRecoveryModule.sol
+### UniversalEmailRecoveryModule.sol
-An recovery module that recovers a specific validator.
+A recovery module that recovers any validator.

+The target validator and target selector are passed into the module when it is installed.
+This means that the module is generic and can be used to recover any 7579 validator.
+The module is slightly more complex as it has to handle permissioning multiple validators.
+Additionally there is a slightly higher chance of configuration error when installing the module as the target validator and selector are passed in at this stage instead of when the module is deployed.

-The `recover()` function on the module holds the core logic for the module.
-It defines “how a recovery attempt is executed on the account”.
+The `recover()` function on the module is the key entry point where recovery is executed.
 This function must be called from the trusted recovery contract.
 The function that calls `recover()` from `EmailRecoveryManager.sol` is `completeRecovery()` which can be called by anyone, but normally the relayer.
-It is the final function that is called once a recovery attempt has been successful.
+It is the final function that is called once a recovery request becomes valid.

 `completeRecovery()` calls into the account specific recovery module and can call executeFromExecutor to execute the account specific recovery logic.
+The call from the executor retains the context of the account so the `msg.sender` of the next call is the account itself.
+This simplifies access control in the validator being recovered as it can just do a `msg.sender` check.

 ### EmailRecoveryFactory.sol
-TODO add section
+The factory for deploying new instances of `EmailRecoveryModule.sol` and associated managers and subject handlers.
+Because the relationship between the recovery module and manager is security critical, The factory ensures there is a tight coupling between a deployed module, and associated manager and subject handler.

+The deployment function for this factory deploys an `EmailRecoveryModule`, which takes a target emailRecoveryManager, validator and function selector.
+The other values passed into the deployment function are the same as the `EmailRecoveryUniversalFactory`, which include deployment salts, subject handler bytecode, and a dkim registry.

+When deploying a new recovery module for a specific validator with a more human readable subject, modular account developers can write their own subject handler and pass the deployment bytecode of that handler into the factory.
+The security of each module deployment and associated contracts can then be attested to via a ERC 7484 registry.

+### EmailRecoveryUniversalFactory.sol
+The factory for deploying new instances of `UniversalEmailRecoveryModule.sol` and associated managers and subject handlers.

+The deployment function for this factory deploys an `UniversalEmailRecoveryModule`, which only takes the target emailRecoveryManager.
+The other values passed into the deployment function are the same as the `EmailRecoveryFactory`, which include deployment salts, subject handler bytecode, and a dkim registry.
+The target validator and target function selector are set when the universal module is installed.

+While the subject handler for `EmailRecoveryUniversalFactory` will be more stable in comparison to a subject handlers used for `EmailRecoveryModule`, developers may want to write a generic subject handler in a slightly different way, or even in a non-english lanaguage, so the bytecode is still passed in here directly.
+The security of each module deployment and associated contracts can then be attested to via a ERC 7484 registry.

 ## Threat model
 Importantly this contract offers the functonality to recover an account via email in a scenario where a private key has been lost.
 This contract does NOT provide an adequate mechanism to protect an account from a stolen private key by a malicious actor.
 This attack vector requires a holistic approach to security that takes specific implementation details of an account into consideration.
 For example, adding additional access control when cancelling recovery to prevent a malicious actor stopping recovery attempts, and adding spending limits to prevent account draining.
-This contract is designed to be extended to take these additional considerations into account, but does not provide them by default.
+Additionally, the current 7579 spec allows accounts to forcefully uninstall modules in the case of a malicious module, this means an attacker could forcefully uninstall a recovery module anyway.
+This is expected to be addressed in the future.
+This contract is designed to recover modular accounts in the case of a lost device/authentication method (private key), but does not provide adequate security for a scenario in which a malicious actor has control of the lost device/authentication method (private key).